 MATH 231.
 Calculus I. (4 Credits)

 This course covers differential and integral calculus of functions of a single real variable, including trigonometric, exponential, and logarithmic functions.
 Derivatives and integrals are studied symbolically, graphically, and numerically.
 Applications of calculus are emphasized throughout the course.
 Three lectures, two hours drill.
-Prerequisite: MATH 131 or precalculus competence (see Calculus Readiness Assessment).
+Prerequisite: MATH 131 or a score of 75% on the Calculus Readiness Assessment.

 MATH 232.
 Calculus II.
 (4 Credits)

 Infinite series, polar coordinates and parametric curves.
 Three-dimensional geometry and vector algebra, functions of two variables, partial differentiation, double integration.
 Applications of these topics are emphasized throughout the course.
 Three lectures, two hours drill.
 Prerequisite: MATH 231 or 233 with a minimum grade of C-, or AP Calculus AB score of 4 or 5, or BC score of 3.

 MATH 233.
 Calculus I B. (2 Credits)

 This is a 2-hour course that covers the B-Quad material of MATH 231.
 Applications of differentiation, including optimization and Newton's Method.
 Introduction to integration, Fundamental Theorem of Calculus, applications of integration, integration techniques.
 The course meets concurrently with MATH 231 in B-Quad.
 Three lectures, two hours drill.
 Prerequisite: AP Calculus AB score of 3 or BC score of 2.